Ark20/Move-Planner/README.md

 # Move-Planner
-app from audacity course using ajax
+app from udacity course using ajax